nczmoo/dcs100/readme.md

     x implement all drawn monsters
-    x show when the next chest will pop up x open every chast by default and THEN give the option to not open it
+    x show when the next chest will pop up x open every chast by default and THEN give the option to not open it x move healthdelta and amror delta
+    x background color for .mob in log  is weird x ui.reels isn't getting wiped when ui.addToReels prints to screen x only show auto option for chests after you seen them

     checkboxes look weird
     sound
     music

-    move healthdelta and amror delta
-    background color for .mob in log  is weird

-    ui.reels isn't getting wiped when ui.addToReels prints to screen

-MOTHER'S DAY PLAYTEST
-    Increased percent chance to hit potion
-    Invincibility potion
-    Only show auto option for chests after you seen them UI too cluttered on my phone

-    Maybe put icons in the dungeon logs to more easily categorize the context of each log entry because I wanted to be able to easily see if I had just opened a chest
-    Make it a little bit easier to get portal potions because that's the only viable way to deep dive safely I've played for a little over 20 minutes and I reached a impasse I guess.
-Without a portal potion I don't feel that safe to keep going deeper so I'm not going deeper than about 50.
-So there might be some structural issues I should work out.
-    Maybe snakes are too powerful.
-They're hitting me for like four damage every single time at a minimum

-    Snakes level 10 status is resetting after exiting Does anything else get reset?
-I think this was because it was passing the object by reference and getting downgraded to level 1.
-Hopefully, pass by value resolves this.

-    I reached about twenty on all my stats and the game seems pointless
+    make modifiers more specific to mobs
+    REFACTOR

 QUESTIONS